vgarun/GraduateTrainingProgram2018/SQL/Questions.md

+# ProblemSet01 - Questions

 1)Select the Employee with the top three salaries 2)Select the Employee with the least salary
 3)Select the Employee who does not have a manager in the department table 4)Select the Employee who is also a Manager
 5)Select the Empolyee who is a Manager and has least salary